mikeott/log-cleaner-ithemes-security/README.md

 **Note 1: This plugin is now [hosted at the official WordPress repo](https://wordpress.org/plugins/log-cleaner-for-ithemes-security/).
 Future maintenance and updates will be carried out there.**

-**Note 2: This WordPress plugin comes with absolutelty no warranty of any kind.
+**Note 2: If you still want to use this version of the plugin, it comes with absolutelty no warranty of any kind and will not be updated.
 Although it has passed my own testing on a handful of websites, using it is at your own risk.
 Always backup your database first, just in case.**

 [![N|Solid](https://raw.githubusercontent.com/mikeott/log-cleaner-ithemes-security/master/screenshot.png)](https://rocketapps.com.au/)